The Long Dark: Gameplay

 The Long Dark is a survival game which takes place in the frigid Canadian wilderness, and is played from a first-person perspective.
-The player must manage their body temperature, calorie levels, hunger, and fatigue.
+The player must manage their body temperature, calorie levels, hunger, weight, and fatigue.
 The Long Dark has three game modes available to the player: story, survival, and challenge.

 The game's map is divided up into 12 main regions: Mystery Lake, Coastal Highway, Pleasant Valley, Forlorn Muskeg, Desolation Point, Timberwolf Mountain, Mountain Town, Broken Railroad, Hushed River Valley, Bleak Inlet, Ash Canyon, and Blackrock Mountain.
 Alongside these are transition regions, which are significantly smaller and whose purpose is to connect these regions together through a small region.
-They are: Crumbling Highway, Keepers Pass North, Keepers Pass South, Ravine and Winding River.
+They are: Crumbling Highway, Keeper's Pass North, Keeper's Pass South, Ravine, and Winding River.
 The Tales from the Far Territory DLC added four regions: Transfer Pass, Forsaken Airfield, Zone of Contamination, and Sundered Pass, and a smaller connecting region being the Far Range Branch Line.

 Survival mode

-Survival mode is set in an open world environment where the only objective is for the player to survive as long as possible, with permadeath or a "cheat death" system, although in Misery mode, permadeath is the only option.
-To survive, the player must manage their body temperature; calorie, hunger, and fatigue levels; avoid dangerous wildlife; and manage illness and injury (such as frostbite or broken ribs).
+Survival mode is set in an open world environment where the only objective is for the player to survive as long as possible, with permadeath as the only ending until the Tales from the Far Territory DLC added Cheat Death.
+Cheat Death is an optional mechanic where players can, up to 3 times per save, resurrect their character at the cost of increased game difficulty, although in misery mode, permadeath is the only option.
+To survive, the player must manage their body temperature, calorie, hunger, and fatigue levels; avoid dangerous wildlife; and manage illness and injury (such as frostbite or broken ribs).
 Fire is used for warmth and cooking.
 The game simulates a full day/night cycle, where night is significantly colder.

 Survival has five game difficulty levels modes: pilgrim, voyageur, stalker, interloper, and misery, as well as customizable difficulty levels.
-Difficulty levels affect resources that can be found, wildlife, and weather.
+Difficulty levels affect resources that can be found, as well as wildlife and weather.